 When it comes to color, there are two factors to consider.
 Tone, which is the hue of color itself - typically the darker the better.
-And, saturation which is what gives the emerald it's intensity and strength - the more saturation the better.
+And, saturation is what gives the emerald its intensity and strength - the more saturation the better.

 Clarity, as its name suggests, marks how clear the emerald is.
-The quality of clarity is impacted by specific characteristics found inside of the emerald, such as scratches, shapes, traces and other things.
+The quality of clarity is impacted by specific characteristics found inside the emerald, such as scratches, shapes, traces, and other things.
 Just about all emeralds have these ‘flaws.’

 The cut identifies the shape of the emerald.
 Emeralds are typically cut symmetrically with uniform facets to bring out the most color and brilliance.

-Colombian emeralds are most identified by their fine leafy, bluish green tone.
+Columbian emeralds are most identified by their fine leafy, bluish-green tone.
 An easy way to check whether your emerald is from Columbia or not is the ‘oil drop test.’
 Simply shine a light on the gem.
 If you notice oil drop-like patterns on the stone, you most likely have a Colombian emerald.
 These gems tend to fetch the highest price.

 Brazilian emeralds are distinct in their slight brown or gray cast with a mainly green hue.
 They tend to be priced halfway between Colombian and Zambian emeralds.

 Zambian emeralds are sea green with a slightly bluish shade.
-Because Zambian emeralds have less inclusions, they tend to be more transparent.
+Because Zambian emeralds have fewer inclusions, they tend to be more transparent.
 These will often fetch the lowest price of the three

 It's tough to know whether or not to sell an engagement ring, or to get rid of that one ring that doesn’t suit you.
 Fortunately for you, emerald rings are always a valuable commodity, no matter the cut.
 Some emeralds even cost more than diamonds.
 Whether you have a princess style stone or a round one, if you’re in any of the five boroughs and want cash for your emerald ring, the options can seem endless.
 If you’re having trouble deciding where to go, visit the Diamond District in Manhattan, where you can get your ring appraised for free and see what it's worth.
 If you aren't ready to sell it, no problem, but if you are, get ready to leave with a nice sum of cash.

-With the high prices that emeralds fetch on the market, it's no wonder that there are many fakes floating about.
+With the high prices that emeralds fetch on the market, it's no wonder that many fakes are floating about.
 Sometimes you can observe if an emerald is fake or real by its color or shine.
-But often times, it is difficult for the inexperienced eye to discern.
+But oftentimes, it is difficult for the inexperienced eye to discern.
 If you have a suspicion that your emerald is fake, perhaps a couple of these telltale signs will help you: